Evolve Your Thinking, Evolve Your Career

 - Email: [email protected]

 - Fax: 401-598-4553, Attn: College of Online Education Admissions

 If selected, DBA applicants are interviewed by the program director and one faculty member via video conference (Skype or Zoom) as the final step in the application process.

 For international students whose native language is not English, proof of English language proficiency is required.
 This fully-online program is not available to international students living in the United States.

-For early consideration to the online Doctor of Business Administration program, the priority deadline is April 1, 2020, for Fall 2020 admission.
-The deadline for application is July 15, 2020.
+The deadline for application to the spring 2021 cohort is November15, 2020.
 Students are encouraged to apply early, as the size of each cohort is limited.